 AEM Assets implements a native asset-specific workflow extension for offloading.
 It builds on the generic workflow extension that the offloading framework provides, but includes additional assets-specific features in the implementation.
 The goal of Assets offloading is to efficiently run the DAM Update Asset workflow on an uploaded asset.
 Assets offloading enables you to gain greater control of the ingestion workflows.

-The DAM Update Asset Offloading workflow runs on the master (author) where the user uploads the assets.
+The DAM Update Asset Offloading workflow runs on the primary (author) instance where the user uploads the assets.
 This workflow is triggered by a regular workflow launcher.
 Instead of processing the uploaded asset, this offloading workflow creates a new job, using the topic com/adobe/granite/workflow/offloading.
 The offloading workflow adds the name of the target workflow -the DAM Update Asset workflow in this case, and the path of the asset to the job's payload.
-After creating the offloading job, the offloading workflow on the master waits until the offloading job has run.
+After creating the offloading job, the offloading workflow on the primary instance waits until the offloading job has run.

 The offloading framework identifies workflow offloading jobs assigned to worker instances and uses replication to physically transport them, including their payload (for example, images to be ingested), to workers.

 Once a job is written on the worker, the job manager calls the job consumer responsible for the com/adobe/granite/workflow/offloading topic.
 The job consumer then runs the DAM Update Asset workflow on the asset.

 The Sling topology groups AEM instances and enables them to be aware of each other, independent of the underlying persistence.
 This characteristic of the Sling topology lets you create topologies for non-clustered, clustered, and mixed scenarios.
 An instance can expose properties to the entire topology.
 The framework provides callbacks for listening to changes in the topology (instances and properties).
 Sling topology provides the foundation for Sling distributed jobs.